 - 1. Corporations: 2.5% of federal taxable income. - 2.
-Partnerships, trusts, and "S" corporations: 1.5% of federal taxable income
+Partnerships, trusts, and "S" corporations: 1.5% of federal taxable income.

 Since July 1, 1984 an investment tax credit of 0.5% has been allowed against this tax liability for buying equipment used in manufacturing, mining, or retailing.
-An additional credit of 0.5% is allowed if the company's Illinois employment base expanded 1% over the preceding year's.
-The latter credit can be carried forward up to 5 years.
-It expired at the end of 2003, but P.A.
-93-871 (2004) revived and extended it to the end of 2008.
+A further 0.5% credit is allowed if the company's Illinois employment base expanded 1% over the preceding year's.
+The latter credit can be carried forward up to 5 years, but will not apply to property acquired after 2008.